 Sa Sedda e Sos Carros is a very well-kept Nuragic village in Oliena’s municipality.
 There are some special features to this village: the first one is that there isn’t a nuraghe in the village, and the second one is the basin/fountain in the middle of it.

-These two things, together with several and various bronze tools found inside the houses there, probably mean that the site was an artisans’ district where some religious rites were performed as well.
 The basin is extremely well built, clear evidence that it was an important sacred area.
 A guided tour of the village will give you all the details about Sa Sedda e Sos Carros.

 Su Gologone

-Su Gologone is the most important fresh water spring in Sardinia and, being a very deep wellhead, has never been explored completely.
-The deepest a speleologist has managed to go was 135 meters (443 feet).
-The location of the spring is very suggestive and has beautiful scenery: you can get there with a hike through the forest and be surprised by the transparent, clear water of Su Gologone, which varies in color depending on the season and the sun’s position.
+The location of the spring has beautiful scenery.
+You can get there with a hike through the forest and be surprised by the transparent, clear water of Su Gologone.
+This varies in color depending on the season and the sun’s position.

 My recommendation, if you like being active, is to try the kayak tour that leads you through the wonders of this area.
 If you prefer relaxing under the trees, the site is a popular picnic spot.